open-telemetry/opentelemetry-collector-contrib/processor/redactionprocessor/README.md

       - group
       - id
       - name
+    # Ignore the following attributes, allow them to pass without redaction.
+    # Any keys in this list are allowed so they don't need to be in both lists.
+    ignored_keys:
+      - safe_attribute

     # blocked_values is a list of regular expressions for blocking values of
     # allowed span attributes.
 Values that match are masked
     blocked_values: